techidaily/site-youtube-data/source/_posts/ssential-steps-for-crafting-video-based-gifs-on-mobiledesktop-for-2024.md

 2. After pasting the URL, you have to choose the ‘infinity sign’ given on the right side which will create an endless GIF without sound.
 Click on the ‘loop’ button available just below the panel on the right side.
 3. After completing the steps, you can watch the preview of the GIF and go back to editing if you need to change anything.
 Else save the output on your PC or Mobile phone.

-## Part 2: How to Make a GIF from a YouTube Video on the Android and iPhone?

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/cDNwgyE0nbY?si=3k_WBhpIw3WudJot" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/cC-HtDQVoG0?si=nQcoa7q8q2IL8U0m" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 2: How to Make a GIF from a YouTube Video on the Android and iPhone?

 ### 1\.
 GIF Toaster – GIF Maker